 Prerequisite Classes: COS 121 - Bible I: Introduction and COS 122 - Theological Heritage I: Introduction are prerequisite classes and must be taken before you can register for any other class.
 The other Bible and Theology classes must be taken in order.
 The remaining classes need to be taken according to the Course of Study Basic Five-Year Curriculum chart.
 Click here.

-Schedule and Syllabi: Classes and faculty for the Summer 2021 Session are listed below with a link to the class syllabus.
+Schedule and Syllabi: Classes and faculty for upcoming classes are listed below with a link to the class syllabus.
 It is the responsibility of the student to read the syllabus carefully and contact the professor prior to the opening session.
 You will be uploaded to the Moodle System and will receive a password for you to login.
 Attendance is required at all ZOOM meetings; so, mark all meeting dates on your calendar.

 Students are required to purchase textbooks and prepare reading and written assignments as specified in the course syllabus.
 Be sure to note due dates on all assignments and follow all instructions for submitting the work to the professor.

 Contact Information: Please direct registration and other questions to the ALCOS Registrar, Peggy Ryan -- email@example.com -- 256-747-3329.